 Important note: If your personal cat is allowed outdoors, he or she cannot interact with your foster kittens.
 Kittens are very vulnerable to illness and we want to limit their risk by not exposing them to anything from the outdoors.

 Sadly, kittens are fragile, so it is always possible for them to become ill and pass away while in a foster home.
 This may be the hardest thing about fostering kittens.
 If it’s something you don’t want to encounter, then fostering kittens may not be the best fit for you.
 But please keep in mind that without foster homes, most of these kittens would not stand a chance of survival in a shelter.
 You’re helping to save lives.

 Who will take care of my foster kittens if I need to go out of town?

-If you have travel plans while you are fostering kittens for Best Friends–Utah, you will need to contact the foster coordinator and make arrangements to return your foster group to the kitten nursery or pet adoption center for the duration of the time that you are gone.
+If you have travel plans while you are fostering kittens for Best Friends in Utah, you will need to contact the foster coordinator and make arrangements to return your foster group to the kitten nursery or lifesaving center for the duration of the time that you are gone.
 Please provide at least one week’s notice to ensure that we have space for your kittens.
 If your trip is over a holiday, please provide a minimum of two weeks’ notice.

 You cannot leave your foster cat with an unauthorized person or pet sitter.
 We have specific training for foster parents, and pet sitters have not undergone that training or signed the release waivers for the foster program.